-At this point in my career I have planned or helped plan half a dozen weddings, and have been the pinch wedding coordinator at another dozen.
+At this point in my career I have planned or helped plan a dozen weddings, and have been the pinch wedding coordinator at another dozen or more.
 No, this is not included in my list of services, but as the photographer I often have the best view of the wedding as a whole… especially on the wedding day.
 If someone is missing their flowers or an important family member has gone MIA, I’m usually the first to notice.

 This year a common theme I’ve noticed at every wedding I’ve been to, is the importance of the guests.

 Let me give you some perspective, especially if you haven’t planned a wedding in the last decade.